-explained by reference to (a) any information and/or intelligence about the person concerned, and/or (b) some specific aspect of the person's behaviour);

-\circ that the person is required to permit a search under section 289(3) or 303C(6) of POCA for the purpose of finding such cash or listed asset, and that they are being detained for the purpose of that search;

-that the person does not have to provide any personal details, or to say anything - although, the person has the right to volunteer information with a view to avoiding a search and, so, the constable must give the person an opportunity to confirm or deny whether they are carrying seizable cash or a seizable listed asset and to hand over any such cash or listed asset;

-that the constable is required to make a record of the search, and that the person is entitled to receive a copy of that record in accordance with the requirements of this Code (the constable must explain what those requirements are).

-- 3.5 These steps do not necessarily have to be followed in the above order, as the individual circumstances of a case may require some flexibility.
+- whether or not in uniform, to inform the person of the following: - the constable's name and number (except where the constable reasonably believes that giving their name might put the constable, or another constable, in danger, in which case a warrant or other identification number must be given); - o the name of the police station to which the constable is attached (except where the constable reasonably believes that giving the name of the police station might put the constable, or another constable, in danger); - o that the constable has reasonable grounds for suspecting that the person is carrying a cryptoasset-related item or cash or a listed asset, which is of an amount/value not less than the minimum amount/value, and which has been obtained through unlawful conduct or is intended for use in unlawful conduct (the basis for the suspicion should be explained by reference to (a) any information and/or intelligence about the person concerned, and/or (b) some specific aspect of the person's behaviour); - that the person is required to permit a search under section 289(3), 303C(6) or 303Z21(7) of POCA for the purpose of finding such cash, listed asset or cryptoasset-related item, and that they are being detained for the purpose of that search; - o that the person does not have to provide any personal details, or to say anything although, the person has the right to volunteer information with a view to avoiding a search and, so, the constable must give the person an opportunity to confirm or deny whether they are carrying seizable cash or a seizable listed asset and to hand over any such cash, listed asset or cryptoasset-related item; - o that the constable is required to make a record of the search, and that the person is entitled to receive a copy of that record in accordance with the requirements of this Code (the constable must explain what those requirements are). - 3.5 These steps do not necessarily have to be followed in the above order, as the individual circumstances of a case may require some flexibility.
 However, all of the steps must be undertaken before any search is conducted. - 3.6 In dealing with the person, the constable should use everyday language and build a rapport where possible.
-The constable must ensure, so far as reasonably practicable, that the person understands why they are to be searched and what the search will involve. - 3.7 There may be cases where the person to be searched does not appear to understand what is being said, or is deaf or has difficulty with hearing and/or speaking, or there is doubt about the person's ability to understand and/or speak English.
+The constable must ensure, so far as reasonably practicable, that the person understands why they are to be searched and what the search will involve. - 3.7 There may be cases where the person to be searched does not appear to understand what is being said or is deaf or has difficulty with hearing and/or speaking, or there is doubt about the person's ability to understand and/or speak English.
 In those cases, the constable must take reasonable steps to bring information regarding the person's rights and any relevant provision(s) of this Code to their attention.
 Where appropriate and practicable, the constable should arrange for a suitable person to interpret or otherwise help the constable to give the required information (see also Annexes A and B).
 If no such support is available, the constable should not proceed with the search if they cannot determine that the person understands what is being explained.
 In each case, the constable must record any communication difficulties encountered and the reasons for either proceeding with or abandoning the search (including details of any additional support arrangements made).